urql-graphql/urql/docs/updates.md

 `updates` get arguments, but instead of the `parent` argument we get the result given from the server due to a subscription trigger or a mutation.

+> Note that this result will look like result.data, this means that in
+> the example of us adding a todo by means of `addTodo` it will look like
+> `{ addTodo: addedTodo }`.

 Let's look at three additional methods provided by the cache to enable updates.